gethinode/hinode/content/post/salesforce-not-so-secrets-how-to-enable-sharing-on-cases.md

   "date": "2018-11-26T13:01:01.000Z",
-  "title": "Salesforce (not so) Secrets: How to Enable Sharing on Cases", "Slug": "salesforce-not-so-secrets-how-to-enable-sharing-on-cases", "description": "Customer Experience is more important than ever. <a href="https://www.salesforce.com/hub/service/everything-about-customer-experience-management/">Effective CX </a>bolsters customer satisfaction, retention, and drives future revenue growth.
-Ineffective CX is the fastest way to turn your customers into evangelists for the competition..", "tags": ["how-to","customer-experience","customer-service","salesforce","salesforce-productivity"], "author": {
+  "title": "Salesforce (not so) Secrets: How to Enable Sharing on Cases", "Slug": "salesforce-not-so-secrets-how-to-enable-sharing-on-cases", "description": "Customer Experience is more important than ever.", "tags": ["how-to","customer-experience","customer-service","salesforce","salesforce-productivity"], "author": {
     "name": Chris Stegall,